-The absolute final deadline for all poster presenters to register and pay to attend the International Forum is Friday 2 March 2018.
+The deadline for all poster presenters to register and pay to attend the International Forum is Friday 6 March 2020.
 If you do not register and pay by this date we will regretfully assume your circumstances have changed and you no longer wish to present your work.
-This means that no board/space will be allocated for your poster at the venue

 What should I do if I am unable to present my poster myself?

 If you cannot present your poster and are sending a colleague, you must inform us by email to email@example.com.
 This will ensure that we have a space for the poster display.
 Please include the full abstract title and the name, email address and organisation for your replacement presenter.

 Please note that your replacement presenter cannot be already presenting a poster of their own.
 We have a strict policy of one poster display per presenter.